Mira Connect Supports Lightware MMX and Taurus UCX Video Switchers

 The Power Off button allows a user to power down the room which will turn off displays, reset audio levels, and more.
 Room power-off can also be scheduled as described in the scheduled room power-off article.

-For more information about controlling Lightware MMX matrix switchers with Mira Connect, see our Lightware integration guide.
+For more information about controlling Lightware MMX and UCX matrix switchers with Mira Connect, see our Lightware integration guide.

 Controlling VISCA cameras through the Lightware MMX